-This series uses projection photography---a technique that originated in the 1960s with the work of John French, in which photographic images are projected onto a model.
-For this series, images of the paintings of Wassily Kandinsky and Mark Rothko were projected, using a mini-beamer, onto a model, Maya, who posed against a light background.
+For this series, images of the paintings of Wassily Kandinsky and Mark Rothko were projected, using a mini-beamer, onto a model, Olive, who posed against a light background.